Business and Corporate Lawyer

 Corporate Lawyer Salary & Job Outlook

-The typical salary for a corporate lawyer ranges from $66,000 to $170,000.
+The typical salary for a corporate lawyer ranges from $66,470 to $163,770, according to the 2022 U.S. Bureau of Labor Statistics.
 The large discrepancy is due to variances in work experience, type of employer and geographical location.
 Recent law graduates are commonly paid the least while chief legal officers are at the top of the salary spectrum.

 A few courses in business administration can improve employability.
 Often, job opportunities arise through networking with legal peers and other professionals in the industry of choice.
 Simply contacting corporate law departments and inquiring about job openings is one way of acquiring a job.
 Even if there are no vacancies, it is still feasible to request an informational interview with the general counsel or another key supervisor.
 This type of interview is an opportunity to learn more about the corporation as well as to parade personal job skills before the corporation.